rouskinlab/DMS_CI/README.md

 ## About the confidence intervals method

-The confidence intervals method is based on the assumption that the number of modified nucleotides is a binomial distribution.
-The confidence intervals are calculated using the Wilson score interval, which has shown to perform better than bootstrapping for small sample sizes (<3,000 reads).
+The confidence intervals are calculated using the Wilson score interval with a sequencing error bias correction.
+Multip which has shown to perform better than bootstrapping for small sample sizes (<3,000 reads).
 The method is decribed in details below.

 ### Basics and terminology